 Procedures in Part A are mandatory.
-They are incorporated into and form part of the 'JCT 2005 edition of the Construction Industry Model Arbitration Rules (CIMAR)'.
-From 2005, where an arbitration provision is included in a JCT contract it provides for it to be conducted in accordance with the 2005 edition of the Rules.
+They are incorporated into and form part of the 'JCT 2016 edition of the Construction Industry Model Arbitration Rules (CIMAR)'.
+Where an arbitration provision is included in a JCT contract 2016 Edition it provides for it to be conducted in accordance with the 2016 edition of the Rules.